Yvette Herrell: 2018

 In 2018, Herrell was a candidate for the United States House of Representatives, and was defeated in a close race by political newcomer and Democratic attorney Xochitl Torres Small.
 The results were close on election night, with Herrell in the lead at the end of the night and some New Mexico media organizations projecting that she would win.
 The next day, more ballots were counted, narrowing Herrell's lead, and media organizations rescinded their initial projections.
-Absentee ballots made Torres Small the winner.
+Absentee ballots made Torres Small the winner 51% to 49%.
 Without offering evidence, Herrell alleged possible election fraud before conceding the race.

 A 2018 Associated Press review of Herrell's campaign finance disclosure records found that she had failed to disclose that her real estate company earned $440,000 in contracts with two state agencies over five years.
 Herrell said she had submitted all required paperwork and that the allegations against her represented "an attack on my moral character" orchestrated by one of her opponents in the Republican congressional primary.

 2020

 Herrell was a candidate for the 2nd congressional district in the 2020 elections.
 In the Republican primary, she faced businesswoman Claire Chase and businessman Chris Mathys.
 Herrell won the primary with 45.6% of the vote and faced Torres Small in the November general election.

-Herrell won the November general election and took office on January 3, 2021.
+Herrell won the November general election 54% to 46% and took office on January 3, 2021.
 She campaigned on a stronger southern U.S. border, supporting small businesses, and fighting overly tight government regulation.

 2022

-Herrell was a candidate for the 2nd congressional district in the 2022 elections.
+Herrell was a candidate for re-election in the 2022 elections.
 She ran unopposed in the Republican primary and faced Democratic nominee Gabe Vasquez in the general election.

-Vasquez won the November general election in a tight race.
+Vasquez won the November general election by less than 1%.

+2024

+Herrell, ran again for the seat, but lost again to Vasquez this time 52% to 48%.

 Tenure

-Veterans

-Herrell voted against the PACT Act, intended to improve healthcare access and funding for veterans who were exposed to toxic substances during military service.

-Infrastructure

-Herrell voted against the Infrastructure Investment and Jobs Act.